PrashanthAmbure/PrashanthAmbure.github.io/_posts/2016-07-16-salesforce-webservice-connector.md

 2. Add the wsc-XX.jar and enterprise.jar to the project (click _Project >> Properties >> Java Build Path >> Libraries or External Libraries, then add the JARs to the project_).
 3. Add a new folder, wsc, to the src folder in your app (right-click src in Package Explorer, then click _New >> Folder_).
 4. Create a new class src/wsc/Main.java and paste in the code from [here](https://github.com/PrashanthAmbure/salesforce-wsc-SOAP).

+Please note this program performs all the standard CRUD operations.